 After those are complete and shown to the class, it will be time for them to write their own!

 ArtsEdge at the Kennedy Center has a nice “Writing Folktales” lesson, including several handouts.
-I won’t use them all, but will introduce the handouts in this sequence:
+I won’t use them all, but will introduce the handouts in this sequence (NOTE: they’ve just moved all their folktale handouts to a new site)

 The second page of this handout, called Outline For Writing A Story.